 - Be prepared for emergencies.
 Have an emergency plan that will allow you to survive for up to a week.
 Check our Emergency Preparedness for more information.

 - Household waste removal is more expensive in a rural area than in a city.
 The closest landfill or transfer station may be a distance from your home.
 It is illegal to create your own trash dump, even on your own land.
 Find out the cost for trash removal when you make the decision to move into the country.
 In some cases, your only option may be to haul your garbage and recyclables to the landfill and transfer station yourself.

 - It is the responsibility of pipeline owners to ensure existing lines crossing or on municipal rights-of-way is signed to warn of their presence.
-The Municipal District will not assume any liability or responsibility for damages.
+The County will not assume any liability or responsibility for damages.

 - BEFORE you dig, build, tear down, demolish or otherwise disturb existing improvements or ground, call Alberta 1 Call (1-800-242-3447) to locate all utilities and in the case of demolition or relocation, make certain all utilities have been disconnected.
 Even burning debris on the ground surface can result in serious utility line damage, such as melting an undetected underground gas line.